 - Will there be a hospitality suite in the evenings?

 - Yes.
-More details will be provided closer to the conference
+More details to follow

 - If I can’t attend, but want to financially support the Ciceronian Society, how do I do so?